The Bird’s Word Blog

 - Malaysia – Closed for general tourism.

-- Mongolia – Borders are closed with limited exception.
+- Mongolia – Borders are closed with limited exceptions.

-- Myanmar – Travel in and out of the country remains extremely restricted; international flights and tourist visas are suspended until at least September 30, 2020.
+- Myanmar – Travel in and out of the country remains extremely restricted; international flights and tourist visas are suspended.
+Civil unrest in major cities.